Donald Harding: Pre-Arizona criminal history and murders

-Harding was in jail in Pulaski County when he escaped on September 17, 1979.
-He spent the rest of 1979 and part of 1980 carrying out a multi-state crime spree until his apprehension.
+Harding was in jail in Pulaski County when he and five other inmates orchestrated an escape from the county jail on September 17, 1979.
+Harding spent the rest of 1979 and part of 1980 carrying out a multi-state crime spree until his final apprehension in Arizona.
 Harding's crime spree began with the attempted robbery of a prostitute in Chicago, Illinois, on September 27; on December 10, he robbed and murdered 27-year-old Stanton Winston Blanton in Blanton's apartment in Dallas, Texas, although he was never charged with this murder.
 On December 18, he robbed a man named Ronald Svetgoff and stole his car and identification cards, the latter of which he would use to feign his identity when he relocated to Arizona.
-Meanwhile, Harding took multiple individuals and families hostage throughout Texas, Utah, and California throughout the rest of December 1979.
+Harding took multiple individuals and families hostage throughout Texas, Utah, and California throughout the rest of December 1979.

 On January 3, 1980, Harding drove a stolen car to South Lake Tahoe, California, where he broke into the hotel room belonging to 35-year-old Charles Dickerson; Harding robbed Dickerson and left him bound and gagged.
-By the time a hotel maid discovered Dickerson, he had suffocated to death.
+By the time a hotel maid discovered Dickerson, the gag Harding placed in Dickerson's mouth had caused Dickerson to suffocate to death.
 Harding remained in California, robbing and carjacking multiple individuals and couples.
-On January 10, 1980, a car that he stole from Joseph Wohlers broke down on U.S. Highway 101; when 39-year-old Gerald O. Huth, a Bloomington, Minnesota native who worked for Sperry Univac, stopped to help Harding, Harding shot Huth to death and stole his car.
-Huth's murder was not immediately discovered, and weeks following the murder, authorities still had not found a body, although by late January, a farmer had discovered Huth's body in a field near Paso Robles, California; he was found with his hands tied behind his back and a gunshot wound in his head.
+On January 10, 1980, a car he stole from Joseph Wohlers broke down on U.S. Highway 101; when 39-year-old Gerald O. Huth, a Sperry Univac employee and native of Bloomington, Minnesota, stopped to help Harding, Harding shot Huth to death and stole Huth's car.
+Huth's murder was not immediately discovered, and weeks following the murder, authorities still had not found his body, although by late January, a farmer had discovered Huth's body in a field near Paso Robles, California; he was found with his hands tied behind his back and a gunshot wound in his head.
 While still in California, Harding used Huth's stolen identification to conceal his identity, and he used Huth's credit cards to rent a hotel room in San Diego, California.
 Later, while still in San Diego, Harding robbed four people in an optometrist's office and ordered one of the robbery victims to drive him to an unknown woman's house.